codingsoo/nlp2rest/README.md

 1. Setup environment:

-Start by setting up your environment.
+First, Please ensure that the paths to Java 8 and Java 11 are correctly defined in the `java8.env` and `java11.env` files respectively.
+Then, start by setting up your environment.
 This can be done by executing the setup script in your terminal as shown below:

 ```
 sh setup.sh